Skip links

 Towards a National Media Literacy Strategy

-Australian Media Literacy Alliance developed this to outline a direction for the development of a national strategy for Media Literacy in Australia.
+In 2021 we consulted with more than 80 organisations to inform and guide the development of a national strategy for Media Literacy in Australia.

 View our Latest Research